Bubblin-Superbooks/we/interim/prepared.markdown

 "They?
 Are those they?"

-RECORD THIRTY-TWO

 "Ah, never!
 Never!
-I'd rather put my head straight into the Machine
+I'd rather put my head straight into the Machine"

-"

 "Silence!
 Are you crazy?"